6. Auto insurance

 Your first stop for retirement savings should be a 401(k) plan if your employer provides a match of any kind.
 After that, look for a tax-sheltered plan such as an individual retirement account.

 For more information, see “Confused by Retirement Accounts?
 Roth, Regular IRAs and 401(k)s Made Simple.”

 pixelheadphoto digitalskillet / Shutterstock.com

 If you’re childless and plan to keep it that way, you get a pass on this final must-have financial product.
 Most everyone else should start planning for college now.

 Even if you intend to have your children pay their own way, you never know what the future may hold, or how your views may evolve over time.
 It is best to put some money aside in savings now just in case.

-The 529 college savings plans and Coverdell educational savings accounts are common ways to get tax advantages for your kid’s college fund.
+The 529 college savings plans and Coverdell educational savings accounts are common ways to get tax benefits for your kid’s college fund.
 However, you must use the money for educational purposes or you’ll get hit with a tax penalty.
-(You can always transfer the money to another child if things don’t pan out for student No. 1.)

 If you aren’t confident you’ll actually be paying college expenses for your children, you may want to put money aside in an investment fund.
-Then, if they get a full-ride scholarship or burn out in the first semester, you’ll have a nice chunk of money for retirement, or maybe a dream vacation to celebrate or de-stress.
+Then, if they get a full-ride scholarship or burn out in the first semester, you’ll have a nice chunk of money for retirement.

-Would you add or remove any products from this list?
+Would you add any products to this list or remove any products from it?
 Sound off in a comment below or on our Facebook page.